MattCza/Employee-API/README.md

 # Employee-API
 This project is my first of many using Java + Maven + MySQL (Docker Container) + Spring Web + Hibernate.
+Backend in Docker container.

 The purpose of this API is to provide RESTful API for managing (CRUD operations) employees.